NatalieKAndersson/DEVOLUTION/README.md

 - Tumor ID: The ID for the biopsies from the same patient.
 - Sample ID: The biopsy names.
-- Chr, Start, End: The position of the genetic alteration.
+- Chr, Start, End: The position of the genetic alteration: Chromosome, start and end position.
 - Med.LogR: The median log2R obtained through chromosome analysis.
 Not required.
 - VAF: Variant Allele Frequency.
 Not required.
 - Method: The method by which this genetic aberration has been identified.